LawrenceCKS/Quantumlocalisation/README.md

-Exploits quantum superposition to compare all fingerprints in parallel Uses a Swap Test to compute cosine similarity between fingerprints Implements a first‑of‑its‑kind indoor localisation quantum circuit in IBM Qiskit Key Innovations (as per slides & paper)
+Exploits quantum superposition to compare all fingerprints in parallel Uses a Swap Test to compute cosine similarity between fingerprints Implements a first‑of‑its‑kind indoor localisation quantum circuit in IBM Qiskit Key Innovations

-Eigenspace encoding of RSS measurements
+a)Eigenspace encoding of RSS measurements i)Dimensionality reduction from M APs → 2 Principal Components (PCs) b)Centralisation of PCs to maximise fingerprint angular separation
-Dimensionality reduction from M APs → 2 Principal Components (PCs) Centralisation of PCs to maximise fingerprint angular separation Constructive interference for correlated fingerprints Destructive interference for uncorrelated fingerprints
+  i) Constructive interference for correlated fingerprints ii)Destructive interference for uncorrelated fingerprints

 3. Experimental Environment (Offline Phase)